Conditioned random walks on linear groups I: construction of the target harmonic measure: Approximation properties for perturbations

 Now we get, for any $\alpha \in (0,\alpha_0/3]$,

-As $p\to\infty$ the first term is bounded by $1+e^{-cp}$, for some $c>0$.
-We claim that if $\alpha>0$ is chosen small enough, then the expectation of the second term goes to $0$ with an exponential speed.
+As $p \to \infty$, the first term is bounded by $1+e^{-cp}$, for some constant $c>0$.
+We claim that if $\alpha>0$ is chosen small enough, then the expectation of the second term tends to $0$ at an exponential rate.
 Indeed, by H\"older's inequality, we have, for any $\alpha \in (0,\alpha_0/3]$,